candpixie/fft-visualizer/README.md

 A browser music visualizer for acoustic instruments.
 Tracks pitch and vibrato, knows the difference between a sustained note and a breath attack.

-No install, no backend.
-Mic in, visuals out.

 ## What it does

 - Mic input or uploaded audio file